dsc-courses/dsc10-2023-fa/syllabus.md

 ### Welcome Survey

 Please fill out this short [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9) at the start of the quarter.
 This is required of all students.

+### Pretest

+DSC 10’s only prerequisite is high school algebra.
+In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [pretest](https://practice.dsc10.com/pretest/).
+You will not submit this pretest, and it will not be graded, but it will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.

 ---